Virginia’s largest seabird colony gets new habitat

-RICHMOND, Va.
-(WWBT) - Workers are wrapping up a project to transform a fortified island into a new habitat for Virginia’s largest seabird colony.
+NORFOLK, Va. - Workers are wrapping up a project to transform a fortified island into a new habitat for Virginia’s largest seabird colony.

 Contractors have been clearing out the island’s trees, sealing up entrances to the buildings and laying sand and gravel for the birds to nest.